 Organs to Evaluate Using the VExUS Ultrasound Score Protocol

-Below are the organs you will be evaluating using the VExUS Ultrasound Protocol.
+Below are the organs you will be evaluating using the VExUS Ultrasound Protocol (aka Protocolo Vexus).
 As you can see, you can get a glimpse of venous congestion from several points prior to blood entering the right heart.

 - Inferior Vena Cava